MatthewLacerda2/world-wide-map/README.md

 - Better `for cheap` than not not renting at all
 - They just give a preemptive warning `i'll shut you down in 30 seconds`
 - Fine for my case, i'd pick up where i left off

+Running this on the Cloud would've given more data.
+Not much more benefit other than maybe practice.
+Would've been cheap, tho

 _But!
 There are so many rabbit-holes..._